TQ-completion and the Taylor tower of the identity functor: Introduction

-in $\AlgO$ that, under the assumptions of Theorem \ref{thm_main_theorem}, the Goodwillie spectral sequence associated to the identity functor converges strongly in the sense of \cite[1.8]{Ching_Harper_derived_Koszul_duality}.
-Furthermore, by considering the associated $\lim^1$ short exact sequence, one can show that the conditions of Theorem \ref{thm_main_theorem} imply that $P_\infty(\id)A\simeq A^\wedge_\TQ$ is $0$-connected.
-Hence, if $A$ is as in Theorem \ref{thm_main_theorem} and $\pi_0(A) \neq 0$, then $A \not\simeq P_\infty(\id)$; in other words, it is not the case that $P_\infty(\id)A\simeq A^\wedge_\TQ$ simply because both are weakly equivalent to $A$. \end{rem}
+of the layers of the Taylor tower of the identity in $\AlgO$, where the smash products above are understood to be derived (see also \cite[Section 2.7]{Kuhn_Pereira}).
+Using this identification, it follows from \cite[4.32]{Harper_Hess} that, under the assumptions of Theorem \ref{thm_main_theorem}, the connectivity of $D_n(\id)$ grows without bound as $n$ increases, which in turn implies that the Goodwillie spectral sequence associated to the identity functor converges strongly in the sense of \cite[1.8]{Ching_Harper_derived_Koszul_duality}.
+Furthermore, by considering the associated $\lim^1$ short exact sequence, one can show that $P_\infty(\id)A\simeq A^\wedge_\TQ$ is $0$-connected.
+Hence, if $A$ is as in Theorem \ref{thm_main_theorem} and $\pi_0(A) \neq 0$, then $A \not\simeq P_\infty(\id)A$; in other words, it is not the case that $P_\infty(\id)A\simeq A^\wedge_\TQ$ simply because both are weakly equivalent to $A$. \end{rem}